ICR-RSE-Group/appalma/README.md

 # appalma
-Widgest for making apps that interface with alma/ssh
+Widgets for making apps that interface with alma/ssh